A New Nation Under the Table

 Many people living in the American colonies believed that strong drink could cure the sick, strengthen the weak, enliven the aged, and generally make the world a better place.
 As a result alcohol consumption may have been greater than at any other period of our history.
-Rum was king, but locally-produced hard cider and beer was also prevalent among the Colonialist.
+Rum was king, but locally-produced hard cider and beer was also prevalent among the American colonists.
 These basic items were mixed to produce such colorful elixirs, as Crambambull, Rattle-Skull, Stonewall, Bogus, Blackstrap, Bombo, Mimbo, Whistle Belly, Syllabub, Sling, Toddy, and Flip.

 Syllabub, A Colonial Drink

 At first glance, many of the Colonial recipes for cocktails feature a strange conglomeration of ingredients.
 For instance, combining rum and beer along with dried pumpkin (Flip) might sound strange by modern standards, but keep in mind that the Colonialists were just using what was available and abundant.
 On the other hand, liquid refreshment that combined rum, hot cider and spices, might be something that is still consumed today, as is the case with a Hot Toddy.